-Please remember that Piazza is our official classroom.
+Please remember that Ed is our official classroom.
 Both the teaching staff and students are all required to maintain high standards of interaction.
 TAs will be monitoring Ed and will make a post private and/or remove comments that are not seen as appropriate for the public forum.
-Piazza is for course related discussion and is NOT a forum to publicly raise issues about the class.
-If you have any issues that you want to share, please raise them PRIVATELY on Piazza with the Instructors.
+Ed is for course related discussion and is NOT a forum to publicly raise issues about the class.
+If you have any issues that you want to share, please raise them PRIVATELY on Ed with the Instructors.
 All Instructors are required to maintain the privacy of all students.

 G. Office Hours

 This course does not have any scheduled time for office hours.
-Please ask all of your questions on Piazza.
-If Dr. Essa decides to have office hours, an announcement will be made on Piazza.
+Please ask all of your questions on Ed.
+If the professor or TAs decide to hold an office hour, an announcement will be made on Ed.

 While we encourage healthy discussions and shared learning among students, we require the following at all times throughout the term:

-You may NOT copy code from any sources (students, online sources, books, etc).
+You may NOT copy code from any sources (students, online sources, AI agents, books, etc).
 All code must be your own.
 Even if you cited the source(s), you will still be reported to OSI for copying code.

 - If anyone helps you on an assignment/project (student or non-student), you are required to acknowledge any help you may have received in completing the work, even for a small task (e.g. holding a light, taking a picture), or suggesting a possible high-level path to a solution.
 Be explicit and provide details in your report.

 - Do NOT share test cases for assignments/projects.
 It is up to you to figure out the assignment/project coding requirements and how you should go about testing them.

 - If the teaching staff creates specific threads where you are explicitly allowed to share snippets of your code on Ed, then you may post certain types of code.
 These threads would be created by the teaching staff AFTER the assignment/project is closed and only when the Instructors announce that it is okay to start discussing.
 We will create these threads after we make sure that everyone has submitted their work.